nonken/nikolaionken.com/_posts/2013-08-17-a-little-gesture-to-get-customer-support-right.md

 It is clear, that you have to have processes in place when you are running a support department, but imagine you are in following situation:

-> Actually you made a mistake, but really can't do anything about it
+> Actually you made a mistake, but really can't do anything about it.

 If your staff is not able to act freely, and go to all lengths trying to keep a valuable (revenue generating) customer, then your processes are flawed.
 Support teams have to be able to pivot, act and react fast.